|

 unnecessary.

-Heading behavior is configurable.
-Several registers set
+Heading behavior is highly configurable.
+Several registers

 Heading layout.
 Register Ej sets a threshold for page